amak-code/Projects/Covid_map/README.md

 -Main Data(Country Name + Confirmed cases + Deaths + Mortality)

 VISUALIZATION:
-Using Folium Labrary I created Interactive Global Map with icons for every contry.
+Using Folium Library I created Interactive Global Map with icons for every contry.
-It showes the Country name if you hover over the icon.
+It shows the Country name if you hover over the icon.
-If you click on icon it showes: Country Name + Confirmed cases + Deaths + Mortality per 100,000 popualtion () The data from "Main Data" column is used for popup.
+If you click on icon it shows: Country Name + Confirmed cases + Deaths + Mortality per 100,000 population () The data from "Main Data" column is used for popup.
-The data from "Lat" and "Long" colums used for country location on the Map.
+The data from "Lat" and "Long" columns used for country location on the Map.

 https://amak-code.github.io/Projects/Covid_map/map.html